 Clinical hierarchies are embedded in the risk adjustment model.
 The risk adjustment model includes variables from the CMS-HCC V22 2016 Risk Adjustment Model, as well as other standard risk adjustors (e.g., beneficiary age brackets using information in the Medicare beneficiary enrollment database) and disease interaction terms.
 The model also includes variables specific to this cost measure, identified through the incorporation of detailed clinical input.
-These variables include conditions which may influence the episode cost and risk of complication, for example; osteoporosis, post-infectious osteoarthritis, or psoriatic arthritis, amongst others.
+These variables account for factors that are likely to affect cost, such as types of hypertension or history of anesthesia difficulties, among others.

 The CMS-HCC V22 model uses 79 Hierarchical Condition Category (HCC) indicators derived from the beneficiary's claims in the period 120 days prior to the episode trigger day.
 Other risk adjustors are originally "Disabled without end-stage renal disease (ESRD)" or "Disabled with ESRD" using the original reason for joining Medicare in the Medicare beneficiary enrollment database.
-The risk adjustment model also uses an indicator for beneficiaries identified as having had recent need of long-term care (90 days in a long-term care institution without having been discharged to community for 14 days) using MDS assessment data.
+The risk adjustment model also identifies beneficiaries who have spent at least 90 days in a long-term care institution without having been discharged to the community for 14 days, based on MDS assessment data.
 Additional information about the risk adjustment model is included in Section S.8.6.

-The Knee Arthroplasty episode group includes all services identified as being clinically relevant to this procedure.
+The Screening/Surveillance Colonoscopy episode group includes all services identified as being clinically relevant to this procedure.
 There are logic rules to determine when and what conditions each particular service will be assigned, as detailed in the Measure Codes List file (see Section S.1 for URL).